 One bit of information that was responsible for my road trip today was that it listed their physical address in Houston back in 1910.
 So to determine exactly which side of town this house was located, I typed the address in the Google search field, and Trulia.com, a real estate search engine, came back with a description and photos of the shotgun house that sits exactly in the location where my grandfather lived and it is for — SALE!

 According to the description provided by Trulia.com:

 This Single-Family Home located on Saulnier Street is in the Fourth Ward neighborhood in Houston, TX and in ZIP Code 77019.
 The average listing price for Fourth Ward is $279,916.
 This house has 2 beds, 1 bath, approximately 713 square feet, was built in 1928, and list for $124,999.

 This description of the house and location of their community was just the information I needed to fill in the gaps about how my grandfather and his parents lived at that time.
 The Fourth Ward community where they lived was called Freedman’s Town and was one of the oldest and most important black neighborhoods in the city of Houston.
-According to Texas historians, black settlers selected that area of the city which ran southwest of downtown along the southern edge of the Buffalo Bayou because it was inexpensive and White citizens didn’t want to settle in that area which was like a swamp and prone to flooding.
+According to the Texas State Historical Association, black settlers selected that area of the city which ran southwest of downtown along the southern edge of the Buffalo Bayou because it was inexpensive and White citizens didn’t want to settle in that area which was like a swamp and prone to flooding.
 Black settlers paved the streets of Fourth Ward with bricks that they made by hand.
 Because of segregation, black settlers pretty much provided their own services and utilities throughout the community.
 Many blacks worked as tradesmen, day laborers, or in the service industry.
 My great-grandmother worked in the service industry as an excellent cook for a boarding house in the downtown area, and my great-grandfather was a tradesman who assembled, maintained and repaired piping systems for a gas company.